 - All people regardless of age, disability, gender, racial heritage, religious belief, sexual orientation or identity have the right to equal protection from all types of harm or abuse.

 - Working in partnership with children, young people, their parents, carers and other agencies is essential in promoting young people’s welfare.

-All of the activities offered at Whitehough are fully risk assessed by qualified and experienced staff from Burnley FC in the Community (BFCitC) and/or Outdoor Elements and are updated annually (as a minimum).
+All of the activities offered at Whitehough are fully risk assessed by qualified and experienced staff from Burnley FC in the Community (BFCitC) and are updated annually (as a minimum).

 The Centre is registered as a provider of outdoor and adventurous activities with Lancashire County Council’s Educational Visits Team and copy risk assessments are supplied pre-visit to upload to Evolve.